sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * **reflection**
 --------
-After the Cisco IOS Software image is loaded and started, from which three components can the device load its configuration?
+After the Cisco IOS **Software image is loaded and started**, from which three components can the device load its configuration?
 (Choose three.)

 * DHCP server